Chapter 6:

 "No. I was wondering...did your family go away like mine?"

-His eyes left her and he turned back around with a long sigh.
+His eyes left her, and he turned back around with a long sigh.
 "I'm too tired to talk about this right now.
-You just made me throw away my magazines..." he said.
-Yoli was quick to get all up in his business, holding him by the shoulders and shaking him.
+You just made me throw away my magazines..."

-"I want to know..." she wined.
+"I want to know..." she whined.
 "Why are they not here for you?"
+She stood next to him and reached out to touch his shoulder.

-Suddenly he slapped her hand away, an angry expression on his face.
+Suddenly, he slapped her hand away, eye twitching.
 Yoli had never seen him upset before.
-Until now she knew him to be a very calm and laid back person.
+Until now, she knew him to be a very calm and laid-back person.
+Suddenly overtaken by anger, he looked terrifying.

-She reached out to comfort him but he jerked away from her.
-Her hands recoiled and she slowly backed out of the kitchen with a slight fear in her eyes.
-Masao didn't move at all, not even after a few hours had passed.
+She reached out to comfort him, but he jerked away from her.
+Her hands recoiled, and she slowly backed out of the kitchen, fear in her eyes.
+Masao didn't move, not even after a few hours had passed.

-Doing her best to avoid him until his anger blew over, she spent the next few hours sweeping dead leaves off of the porch, throwing away trash in the living room and reading a book she found laying around.
-She felt bad for trying to pry into a sensitive part of his life, and she didn't know how to apologize to him.
+Doing her best to avoid him until his anger blew over, she spent the rest of the day on the porch.
+She read Masao's books and watched the people walking below.
+She felt bad for trying to pry into a sensitive part of his life, and didn't know how to apologize to him.

-Eventually he got up and tiredly stumbled into the entryway, staring at her as she sat on the couch.
-He walked over to her but she got up before he could say anything to her and retreated into the bedroom.
+Eventually, he got up and stumbled into the living room, watching her as she read on the couch.
+A book he didn't even know he owned.
+He walked over to her, but she got up before he could say anything and retreated to the bedroom.

-"Gahh...I'm the worst," he sighed, sinking into the couch and covering his eyes with his hand.
-He fell asleep there, completely unaware that the girl was watching him from behind the door which was slightly cracked open.
+"Gahh...I'm the worst," he sighed, sinking into the couch and covering his face with his hands.
+He fell asleep there, completely unaware that the girl was watching him from behind the door, slightly cracked.

-She stepped out of the bedroom once he was asleep and quietly walked to the front door.
-She knew how she would apologize to him, after all his bad mood was primarily caused by one thing.
-She crept out into the hallway and made her way to the staircase at the end of it.
-She didn't know who the other residents of the apartment were but she was scared that if she made too much noise they might come snatch her.
+She stepped out of the bedroom once he was asleep and slipped out the front door.
+She knew how she would apologize to him, after all, his bad mood was primarily caused by one thing.
+She crept out into the hallway and made her way to the staircase.
+She didn't know who the other residents were, but she was scared that if she made too much noise, they might come snatch her.

-Outside was cold with the sky a dull grey color.
-She walked around the side of the apartment and found the heap of garbage piled on top of the trash bin.
-She held her nose shut and climbed on top of a bunch of wet metal boxes so she could reach the top.
-She was only able to reach one of the magazines which was close to the edge of the trash.
+Outside was cold, the sky a dull grey color.
+She walked around the side of the building and found the heap of garbage piled on top of the trash bin.
+She pinched her nose and climbed on top of wet metal boxes so she could reach the top of the filthy pile.
+She was only able to reach one of the magazines, which was close to the edge of the trash.

-Quickly shaking it off so it wasn't dirty, she ran back inside the apartment building.
-After hearing everything Masao had to say about the outside world she didn't want to be outside without him.
+Shaking it off so it wasn't dirty, she ran back to Masao's apartment.
+After hearing everything Masao had to say about the outside world, she didn't want to be outside without him.

-When she got back to the room she walked to his side and knelt down.
-As usual she poked his cheek to wake him up.
-His eyes slowly blinked open and he stared at her.
+When she got back to the room, knelt beside him.
+As usual, she poked his cheek to wake him up.
+His eyes slowly blinked open.

 "What do you want?" he groaned.

-She shyly held up the magazine, pushing it towards him so he would take it.
+She held up the magazine, pushing it towards him so he would take it.

 "Hey...don't apologize to me for anything.
-You did nothing wrong..." he pushed the magazine down, her arms lowering with it and reached out to rub the top of her head.
-Looking her directly in her glazed eyes, he smiled through his extreme exhaustion.
+You did nothing wrong..." he pushed the magazine down and patted her head.
 "I shouldn't have yelled at you.
 I was stressed."

 She lowered her head to avoid his eyes, still holding the magazine out to him.